The Weight He Threw Away

 Part I — The Hold Colonel Marcus Vale hit the glowing map table so hard the grease pencils jumped.
 Rain slammed the black canvas overhead.
 The whole command tent seemed to flinch with it—radios hissing, generators groaning, soldiers frozen in the wet yellow light.
 Vale leaned across the table and pointed at Lieutenant Mara Ellis…

-• The Gate They Sealed
+• The Snake They Buried

 Leave a Reply